 - Can I plug a power strip into the back of the filter?

-- What is meant by Dirty Electricity?
+- What are the common sources of Dirty Electricity?

 0 Comments